 It’s imperative to gather evidence as quickly as possible while the situation is still fresh.
-And we suggest contacting a personal injury lawyer at the earliest possible stage in order to build your case.
-This is partly because you may still be experiencing the physical and mental consequences stemming from the surgical error, so time is of the essence.
+And we suggest contacting a medical negligence lawyer at the earliest possible stage in order to build your case.
+This is partly because you may still be experiencing the physical and mental consequences stemming from the surgical error, and you only get a narrow window in which to claim, so time is of the essence.

 Could I make a claim for a surgical error?